ankurgodambe/YACassandraPDO/README.md

 # Prepared statements

 CQL doesn't support prepared statements so PDO emulation layer is used for this.
-Notice that quoting of the identifiers is simple 'addslashes' call on the data and isn't necessarily as safe as prepared statements.
+Notice that quoting of the identifiers is a simple escaping method call on the data.

-It is also important to specify the types of the bound parameters as (string) "1" might get convert to a string value internally even though integer might be more appropriated.
+It is mandatory to specify the right types of parameters
+$stmt->bindValue('1', PDP::PARAM_STR) will result in a failure with cassandra 1.2.2
+$stmt->bindValue('1', PDP::PARAM_INT) will be ok

 # Transactions